hdmf-dev/hdmf/docs/source/make_roundtrip_test.rst

 acquisition.

-Even if your container can go in acquisition, you may still need to override ``addContainer`` if your container depends other containers that you need to add to the :py:class:`~hdmf.file.NWBFile` that will be written.
+Even if your container can go in acquisition, you may still need to override ``addContainer`` if your container depends other containers that you need to add to the :py:class:`~hdmf.container.HDMFFile` that will be written.